nathan-a-macleod/open-flight-sim/README.md

 - [x] Add movement to the clouds.
 - [x] Migrate to Cesium.js
 - [ ] Add a reset button.
+- [ ] Remove uneeded Cesium.js objects in the canvas.
 - [ ] Add a plane 3d model.
 - [ ] Add physics.
 - [ ] Allow the user to refresh the tile from a minimap - which automatically updates.